ASCPi-MICROBIOLOGY

 -

-33RECORDED LECTURE - CHLAMYDIA AND RICKETTSIA
+34HD TURORIAL - CHLAMIDIA AND RICKETTSIA

 -

-34MYCOPLASMA AND UREAPLASMA
+37MYCOPLASMA AND UREAPLASMA

 Mycoplasmas are the smallest self-replicating organisms in nature.